 Together, these components were designed to enhance each patient’s understanding of chronic pain and to promote effective use of pain-management skills.
 Patients were taught effective physical and mental pain-coping techniques within a supportive, goal-oriented atmosphere to increase self-efficacy in pain management.

-Let’s point out again, the aptly described intensity of this program for failed surgery patients:
+Let’s point out again, the aptly described intensity of this program for failed surgery patients and the hours dedicated towards rehabilitation was in affect a full time job.

 - You have a failed back surgery problem – Post-laminectomy syndrome